By

 2. Spicy Tuna

-- Omega-3 oils in the fish: support heart health by lowering the level of triglyceride in the blood and is also important for maintaining cognitive function and eye health
+- Omega-3 oils (in fish): support heart health by lowering the level of triglyceride in the blood and is also important for maintaining cognitive function and eye health

 3. Sticky Soy Tofu and Miso Aubergine